ceciPino/ceciPino/README.md

 I'm currently finishing the SCL Front-End Bootcamp at Laboratoria Chile, seeking to improve my coding skills and development abilities in creative web designs, with focus on problem solving.
 On these days i'm working on re-doing the Social-Network proyect with React.

 🗻 I love living surrounded by mountains and going outdoors.
-That gave me perspective and the aim to always look at the big picture of things.
+That give me perspective and the aim to always look at the big picture of things.

 💥 Also in my past life I studied Law and almost became an Enviromental Lawyer.